gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@db-node # service mysql restart

-**T0_DO**:: You must remove the anonymous users that are created automatically during mysql installation.
+**TO-DO**:: You must remove the anonymous users that are created automatically during mysql installation.
 Check if the installation goes to the end, if true add the commands for removing the anonymous users: mysql_install_db and mysql_secure_installation, output::